-The Western University, Department of Visual Arts is pleased to present the Art in the Public Sphere series of speakers and exhibitions.
+The Department of Visual Arts at Western University is pleased to present the Art in the Public Sphere series of speakers and exhibitions.
 This important series provides unique opportunities to engage with local, national, and international artists, curators, and scholars.
-All events hosted at the VAC are free and are open to the public*.*The Daniel Barrow event hosted at Museum London requires the purchase of Tickets.
-Please see the event page for more information.
+All events hosted at the VAC are free and are open to the public.

 Performance and artist talk by Toronto-based performance artist Bridget Moser.
 Her engaging work is suspended between prop comedy, experimental theatre, performance art, absurd literature, existential anxiety, and intuitive dance.

 Thursday, January 22, 7PM > NCB 113

 Kitty Scott, curator of modern and contemporary art at the AGO will be speaking in tandem with Tom McDonough, author, art historian, critic and writer for numerous publications, including Art Forum, October and OSMOS.

 Critic and writer David Balzer will be speaking about his new book,Curationism.
 Balzer has contributed to publications including The Believer, Modern Painters, Artforum.com and The Globe and Mail, and is the author of Contrivances, a short-fiction collection.
 He is currently Associate Editor at Canadian Art magazine.

 Thursday, February 26, 7PM > NCB 113

 David Rokeby is an internationally renowned artist and Governor General’s award-winner based in Toronto.
 His work has been performed and exhibited across Canada, the United States, Europe and Asia, including The National Gallery of Canada, the Whitney Museum in New York and the Venice Biennale of Art.